Fiduciary Counsel | Real Estate Tax Planning | 2026

 The entire 1031 exchange framework runs on two sequential deadlines, both of which begin the moment you close on the sale of your relinquished property:

-- 45-Day Identification Rule: Within 45 calendar days of closing, you must formally identify potential replacement properties in writing to your Qualified Intermediary (QI).
-You can name up to three properties regardless of value, or more under specific percentage rules.
-There are no extensions for illness, travel, or market conditions.
+Within 45 calendar days of closing, you must formally identify potential replacement properties in writing to your Qualified Intermediary (QI).
+You can:

 | 1031 Timeline | Action Required | 2026 Example Deadline |